 Anderson Ranch Reservoir sits in the mountains east of Mountain Home and is known for being a solid spot for kokanee, smallmouth bass, and rainbow trout.
 The lake has deep, clear water and plenty of space, so it’s a good pick if you want to avoid crowds.
 Kokanee are the main draw for many anglers, especially during the summer when they’re biting well.
 But if salmon isn’t your thing, there’s plenty of action near the rocky points and drop-offs for bass and trout.
 The upper arms of the reservoir also hold some crappie and perch if you’re into panfish.
 Boat access is easy, and there are several ramps around the lake.
 That said, shore fishing can be tough since the banks are steep in a lot of places.
 If you’re looking for a spot where you can change things up and fish all day without getting bored, Anderson Ranch is worth checking out.

-American Falls Reservoir is one of Idaho’s biggest lakes and offers solid fishing all year.
-It’s a favorite for those chasing big rainbow trout and hefty brown trout.
-Walleye and perch are also common, and if you’re lucky, you might hook into a nice smallmouth bass.
-Because it’s so wide open, wind can be a factor, so plan your day with the weather in mind.
-Boats definitely help cover more water, but bank fishing can still pay off, especially near the dam and around the inlet.
-Spring and fall are great for trout, while summer brings more action for bass and perch.
-This reservoir is also known for producing some surprisingly large fish, especially when the water levels are up.
-It’s not a fancy place, but it gets the job done.
-If you’re the kind of angler who likes space to spread out and try different techniques, it’s a solid pick.
+American Falls Reservoir is one of Idaho’s biggest lakes and one of its most reliable trophy trout fisheries.
+It’s best known for big rainbow, brown, and cutthroat trout, and it has produced several record-class fish over the years.
+Yellow perch are abundant too, and it’s not unusual to put dozens in the boat on a good day.
+Because the water is so wide open, wind can be a factor, so plan your day with the weather in mind.
+Boats help cover more water, but bank fishing can still pay off near the dam and around the inlet.
+Spring and fall are great for trout, while perch fishing peaks into summer.
+Regular stocking keeps the trout numbers strong, and the productive water grows them to impressive sizes.
+If you like space to spread out and try different techniques, it’s a top pick.

 Dworshak Reservoir stretches over 50 miles through the hills of north-central Idaho, and it’s packed with fishing opportunities.
 The steep banks and deep water make it a go-to for kokanee salmon, smallmouth bass, and crappie.
+It holds the state record for smallmouth and still produces trophy-sized bass, so it draws anglers from across the region.
 You can also find some big trout if you’re willing to chase them in deeper spots.
 Since the reservoir is long and narrow, boat fishing works best here, but there are a few solid shoreline areas, especially near the dam.
 The scenery is rugged and quiet, which makes it a nice break from more crowded lakes.
 Summer is prime time for kokanee, while bass heat up in the late spring.
-What makes Dworshak stand out is how consistent it is—whether you’re trolling deep or casting along the rocky edges, there’s usually some action.
-Plus, the cooler water helps fish stay active longer into the season.
+What makes Dworshak stand out is how consistent it is.
+Trolling deep or casting along the rocky edges, there’s usually some action.
 If you’re looking for variety, this one’s worth the drive.

 Lake Cascade is one of Idaho’s largest lakes, and it’s a solid choice if you’re looking for variety.
-It’s best known for perch—especially jumbo perch—but it’s also home to rainbow trout, smallmouth bass, and kokanee salmon.
-Ice fishing here is a big deal, with people traveling hours just to spend the day on the frozen lake.
+It’s best known for perch, especially jumbo perch, but it’s also home to rainbow trout, smallmouth bass, and kokanee salmon.
+The perch fishery here produces state and world records, which is why it has become a national ice fishing destination.
+People travel hours just to spend the day on the frozen lake.
 During the warmer months, you’ll find plenty of boats, kayaks, and shore anglers spread out across its miles of shoreline.
 What sets Cascade apart is how steady it can be, even on slower fishing days.
 The size of the lake helps keep the pressure down, and there’s usually something biting if you’re willing to move around a little.
 It’s also easy to get to, with good road access and campgrounds nearby.
-Whether you fish solo or with family, Lake Cascade gives you room to spread out and a good shot at going home with a cooler full.
+Cascade gives you room to spread out and a good shot at going home with a cooler full.

 2. Lake Coeur d’Alene